lindsey Bond-Garcia(she/her)

 I am an intermedia artist-mother born in amiskwacîwâskahikan (Beaver hills House) or Edmonton on Treaty 6 Territory.
 Over the last six years, my art practice has explored textiles as a way to unsettle personal and public photo archives fostering intergenerational and relational art making.

 Before beginning my MFA, I primarily worked as a photo-based artist creating alternate archives about the Edmonton Remand Centre chalk messages (ERC Newspaper) and counter colonial stories about the Canadian railway (Negotiating spaces).
-My first solo exhibition, Negotiating Spaces, was presented at Harcourt House in 2011.
 Since then, I have continued to grow my practice while becoming a mother, working with Prairie Artist-Run Centres, such as Mentoring Artists for Women’s Art (MAWA) and Art City Inc. and attending residencies including Wood Land School at Plug In ICA and Train of Thought with Jumblies Theatre.
 Working in this way created a strong community foundation from which I could begin acknowledging complex settler colonial prairie narratives and work towards “everyday decolonization” to unsettle, grapple and repair my own family stories.

 I currently nurture a blended Salvadorian - Canadian family of four.
 I am descended from Scottish (MacLean), English (Reynolds/Bond), and German (Weich/Hoffman) families who farmed on Treaty 6 and 7, the ancestral lands of nêhiyaw, Métis, Blackfoot, Nakota Sioux, Dene, Anishinaabe and Inuit.
 The last four generations of the Reynolds/ Bond family lived near Lone Rock, SK (Treaty 6), the Hoffman family from Hannah/ Okotoks, AB (Treaty 7) and the MacLean family from Fredericton, NB, unceded territory of the Wəlastəkwiyik (Maliseet) Peoples.